 The frequency of mobile shoppers are increasing significantly each year and so is the percentage of paid search clicks on Google through mobile.
 However, a survey reveals that many businesses have found mobile PPC to be unprofitable for products costing over $100.
 So, one thing you must do as an eCommerce marketer is to check your mobile bid adjustments.

 Compare the performance of your mobile PPC ad campaigns with desktop PPC ad campaigns to find out which works the best for your eCommerce business.
 You must make your bid adjustments for mobile devices accordingly to increase your conversion to click ratio.
-Mobile bid adjustment is an essential part of your ecommerce marketing strategy.
+Mobile bid adjustment is an essential part of your ecommerce advertising / marketing strategy.

 5. Increase Online & Offline Sales Together, and Measure Them